JustWhit3/useful-guides/ROOT/Installation/MacOS.md

 ```shell
 xcode-select --install
 ```
-Than, you can install [MacPorts](https://www.macports.org/) by clicking on the link and following the guide.
+Then, you can install [MacPorts](https://www.macports.org/) by clicking on the link and following the guide.
 And finally you have to type this command:
 ```shell
 port install root6
 ```